TiesdeKok/LearnPythonforResearch/README.md

 <img src="https://i.imgur.com/1zFzbyw.png" title="Jupyter Notebook" width = 400px/>

 At the heart there is the *Jupyter Server* that handles everything, the *Jupyter Notebook* which is accessed and used through your browser, and the *kernel* that executes the code.
-We will be focussing on the natively included *Python Kernel* but Jupyter is language agnostic so you can also use it with other languages/software such as 'R'.
+We will be focusing on the natively included *Python Kernel* but Jupyter is language agnostic so you can also use it with other languages/software such as 'R'.

 It is worth noting that in most cases you will be running the `Jupyter Server` on your own computer and will connect to it locally in your browser (i.e. you don't need to be connected to the internet).
 However, it is also possible to run the Jupyter Server on a different computer, for example a high performance computation server in the cloud, and connect to it over the internet.